-Accountancy Certificate.
-The Accountancy Certificate is designed to allow individuals who possess bachelor's degrees in General Arts or other non-business majors to acquire expertise in accounting.
-Besides providing an educational opportunity for persons interested in securing careers in accounting in a diversity of environments in industry, business and government, the program also meets the needs of individuals who work in smaller businesses or who are self-employed and need knowledge of accounting practices to make critical business decisions.
+The Certificate in Accountancy is designed to allow individuals who possess bachelor's degrees in General Arts or other non-business majors to acquire expertise in accounting.
+Besides providing an educational opportunity for persons interested in securing careers in accounting in a diversity of environments in industry, business, and government, the program also meets the needs of individuals who work in smaller businesses or who are self-employed and need knowledge of accounting practices to make critical business decisions.
 The certificate requires 36 accounting and business-related credits which the state of Pennsylvania currently mandates as the minimum requirement to sit for the CPA examination.

 To be eligible for this certificate, a student must possess a bachelor's degree from an institution accredited by the appropriate regional accrediting association.
-Twelve courses must be completed; six required accounting classes: ACC 1101, VSB 3006, ACC 2310, 2320, 2360, 2430 and six electives from the following courses: ACC 2340, ACC 2450, ACC 2470, ACC 2480, VSB 2007, BL 2185, FIN 1113.
-Students are required to have any prerequisite courses necessary (indicated in the course description) for any particular course in the certificate program.
-A maximum of 4 courses, specifically Principles of Financial Accounting and Principles of Managerial Accounting, Corporate Responsibility and Regulation and Principles of Finance will be allowed in transfer.
+Twelve courses must be completed; six required accounting classes: and six electives: A. Students are required to have any prerequisite courses necessary (indicated in the course description) for any particular course in the certificate program.
+A maximum of 2 transfer courses will be allowed.
 All remaining upper-level courses in the certificate program must be completed at Villanova.